Fiona Mwale: Life

 In 2019 she was one of nine women who were judges in Malawi, the others were Justice of Appeal Jane Ansah who led the Malawi Electoral Commission, Dorothy Kamanga, Ivy Kamanga, Rachel Sophie Sikwese, Annabel Mtalimanja, Zione Ntaba and Ruth Chinangwa.
 Justice Esme Chombo, had been involved in Madonna's adoptions, but in 2019 she was said to be just retired.

 In 2020 Justice Mwale was able to overturn the precedent that women are unreliable witnesses in cases of sexual crime.
 She was able to argue that these were discriminatory as they contradicted Section 20 of the Malawian Constitution which forbids discrimination on the grounds of sex and gender.
 In the specific case the court had ignored the evidence in a case of a sexual attack on a child who was eleven years old because they set aside the evidence because the child was female and there was no corroborating evidence.
 Her judgement attracted comment internationally.

 In 2023 she was given a lifetime achievement award by the Women's Lawyers Association of Malawi.

 In 2024 Fiona Mwale was an (unsuccessful) candidate for the UN's Committee on the Rights of the Child.
 She stood at the same time as Boniface Massah who was a candidate for the UN's Committee on the Rights of Persons with Disabilities.

+Following the 2025 election there was a number of petitions by losing candidates.
+Mwale rejected case number 85 in which Clement Mwale tried unsuccessfully to overturn the election of Khadija Chunga.

+Mwale has held senior positions in the Women Judges Association of Malawi, serving as its national training coordinator by 2016.